-An offer must comply with the requirements of the Request for Standing Offers and meet all mandatory technical evaluation criteria to be declared responsive.
-A maximum of four (4) Standing offers will issued as a result of this Request for Standing Offer.
+An offer must comply with the requirements of the Request for Standing Offers and meet all mandatory technical evaluation criteria in Appendixes A to H to be declared responsive.
+A maximum of two (2) Standing offers maybe issued as a result of this Request for Standing Offer.
 The responsive offers with the lowest evaluated prices will be recommended for issuance of a standing offer.